5/5 (2)

 Day 1: Arrival in Dordogne

-However you decide to travel, we arrive in the Dordogne at Les Eyzies on Saturday evening.
-We stay at Le Moulin de la Beune, one of the highlights of our tour programme.
-This delightful hotel sits on the banks of the river Beune just upstream from where the Beune joins the Vézère.
+However you decide to travel, arrive in the Dordogne at Les Eyzies on Saturday evening.
+You'll stay at Le Moulin de la Beune, one of the highlights of the tour programme.
+This delightful hotel sits on the banks of the River Beune, just upstream from where the Beune joins the Vézère.

 Anyone who has time should consider a visit to the National Museum of Prehistory.
-It's rare that a 'National' musuem in France is not based in Paris.
-It's a clue about the importance of Les Eyzies in the world of Pre-history, and the museum is well worth it.
+It's rare that a 'national' musuem in France is not based in Paris, which is a clue about the importance of Les Eyzies in the world of pre-history.
+The museum is well worth it.

-Time to get on your bike.
-Today we follow the Vézère to Limeuil where it meets the Dordogne.
-Limeuil is a beautiful bastide town, and where the rivers meet is a great place for a swim.
+Time to get on your bike!
+Today, you'll follow the Vézère to Limeuil, where it meets the Dordogne.
+Limeuil is a beautiful bastide town, and the area where the rivers meet is a great place for a swim.

-In the afternoon we follow the Dordogne along quiet roads and pass the Châteaux of Beynac and Castelnaud facing each other across the Dordogne, as well as the Château des Milandes, home of Josephine Baker, a most extraordinary lady, caberet artiste, a wartime spy for Charles de Gaulle, and the only woman to speak alongside Martin Luther King on the day of his famous 'I have a dream' speech.
+In the afternoon, you'll follow the Dordogne along quiet roads, passing the Châteaux of Beynac and Castelnaud, which face each other across the Dordogne, as well as the Château des Milandes, home of Josephine Baker.
+Baker was an extraordinary woman, as you'll discover - cabaret artiste, wartime spy for Charles de Gaulle, and the only woman to speak alongside Martin Luther King on the day of his famous 'I Have A Dream' speech.

-We finish the day at Beynac, a picturesque village beside the Dordogne dominated by its castle set on a cliff 500 feet above.
-The castle was once the seat of a certain Richard The Lionheart and is well worth a look.
-You can reach it by an absurdly steep path called the Basketmakers path - but not very quickly, and I dare say not very often if you can help it.
+You'll finish the day at Beynac, a picturesque village beside the Dordogne dominated by its castle set on a cliff 500 feet above.
+The castle was once the seat of a certain Richard the Lionheart and is well worth a look.
+You can reach it by an absurdly steep path called the Basketmakers path - but not very quickly!

 At the Hostellerie Maleville you can meet the Maleville family.
 The food here is very traditional - a superb introduction to Dordogne cuisine- and Pascal is the 6th generation of Malevilles to run the hotel.